SourceDiver42/plyoung.github.io/pages/tbrpg/tbrpg-player-setup.md

 - Click Move Mask: Which layers the player can click on when trying to move the party or a character.
 - Click Ray Length: How far the ray should be cast when checking what the player clicked on.
 Increase this if your camera can zoom out further.
 - Party Position Check: Interval at which party members check their positions relative to the leader (seconds).
+- Sneak Speed: Movement Speed to use when character is sneaking.
+- Walk Speed: Movement Speed to use when character is walking.
+- Run Speed: Movement Speed to use when character is running.
+- Run When Distance: The character will choose the Run Speed when this far from destination.
+Except when sneaking.
+Set to 0 to disabled this option.

 Detection